OpenEvalProject/evals/manuscripts/elife-26371/v2/manuscript.md

 In order to determine whether Casp3 activation and endoG release is the result of partial damage of many mitochondria vs severe damage to a small number of mitochondria, a quantitative PCR (qPCR) analysis of cytoplasmic mitochondrial DNA (mtDNA) levels was done (Figure 3—figure supplement 4).
 Our results indicate that MYC expression in MCF10A cells caused a significant increase in cytoplasmic mtDNA levels, indicating that a significant fraction of mitochondria had compromised membrane integrity.
 On the other hand, CASP3KO significantly reduced cytoplasmic mtDNA levels in MCF10A cells with or without Myc over expression.
 While we are not clear of the exact cause of this, we speculate that Casp3 and other upstream factors that promote mitochondrial leakage form a positive loop to promote mitochondrial leakage with or without Myc expression.

-To further examine if endoG leakage from the mitochondria and migration is sufficient to cause genomic instability and oncogenic transformation, we engineered a modified endoG protein where the native mitochondrial localization signal is switched to a nuclear localization signal (NLS-EndoG,
+To further examine if endoG leakage from the mitochondria and migration is sufficient to cause genomic instability and oncogenic transformation, we engineered a modified endoG protein where the native mitochondrial localization signal is switched to a nuclear localization signal (NLS-EndoG, Figure 4A) and transduced it into MCF10ACASP3KO cells with or without Myc expression (Figure 4B).
+Immunofluorescence staining confirmed the nuclear localization of the engineered endoG (Figure 3C).
+We then determined the incidence of γH2AX foci in transduced cells.
+Our results indicate the NLS-endoG expression restored the depleted γH2AX foci induction by Myc in CASO3KO cells (Figure 4D).
+In fact, NLS-endoG alone was sufficient to induce γH2X foci in CASP3KO cells to levels induced by Myc (Figure 4D).

 ![Figure 4.](https://cdn.elifesciences.org/articles/26371/elife-26371-fig4-v2.jpg)

 **Figure 4.:** (A) A diagram showing a re-engineered endoG with a nucleus localization signal (NLS) at its tagged N-terminal.
 (B) Western blot demonstrating exogenous myc and NLS-EndoG expression by use of an anti-HA antibody.
 (C) Immunoflouresence staining of EndoG (green), mito marker (red), and DAPI (blue) in NLS-EndoG transduced CASP3KO cells.
 Scale bar indicates 20 µm.
 (D) Average number of γH2AX foci per cell in MCF10A with or without nEndoG in the absence or presence of Myc or Casp3KO.
 (E) The influence of nEndoG on soft agar formation in MCF10A-Casp3KO cells with or without Myc gene expression.
 (F) Xenograft tumor formation in nude mice from MCF10A-Casp3KO cells with NLS-EndoG (nEndoG) and/or Myc expression.
 In D, E, F error bars represent standard error of the mean (SEM), * indicates p value < 0.001 while ** Indicates p value > 0.1.
 Student’s t-test.
 In D, each data point was derived from the average of three triplicate groups of 150 cells each.
 In E, n = 3.
-In F, n = 5.DOI: http://dx.doi.org/10.7554/eLife.26371.038  10.7554/eLife.26371.039Figure 4—source data 1.Figure 4D.DOI: http://dx.doi.org/10.7554/eLife.26371.039  10.7554/eLife.26371.040Figure 4—source data 2.Figure 4E.DOI: http://dx.doi.org/10.7554/eLife.26371.040  10.7554/eLife.26371.041Figure 4—source data 3.Figure 4F.DOI: http://dx.doi.org/10.7554/eLife.26371.041
+In F, n = 5.

 We next examined the influence of NLS-EndoG on oncogenic transformation by use of the soft agar assay.
 Our results show that NLS-EndoG restored the ability of Myc to induce oncogenic transformation in Casp3 knockout MCF10A cells (Figure 4E).
 However, NLS-EndoG expression alone was not sufficient to induce oncogenic transformation despite its ability to induce DNA damage foci to levels similar to Myc expression (Figure 4E).
 Those results suggest while endoG nuclear migration is a necessary condition for Myc-induced oncogenic transformation, it is not sufficient by itself.
 Additional activities of Myc are clearly required in the transformation process.